marklogic-community/grove-search-redux/README.markdown

 # MarkLogic Search Implemented in Redux

 This is a Redux implementation of search.
 It forms part of the MarkLogic Grove project.
-It works well for search against MarkLogic, but any backend search system could be used, so long as a middle-tier marshalled the response into the shape specified by the [Grove Core API](https://project.marklogic.com/repo/users/gjosten/repos/grove-core-api/browse).
-See the [Grove React-Redux Template](https://project.marklogic.com/repo/projects/NACW/repos/grove-react-template/browse) for an example of using this library in practice.
+It works well for search against MarkLogic, but any backend search system could be used, so long as a middle-tier marshalled the response into the shape specified by the [Grove Core API](https://github.com/marklogic-community/grove-core-api).
+See the [Grove React-Redux Template](https://github.com/marklogic-community/grove-react-template) for an example of using this library in practice.

 ## Install

-    npm install grove-search-redux --save
+    npm install @marklogic-community/grove-search-redux --save

 ## Use

 ### Simple Use

-In many cases, you will consume this library as part of a Grove Template, such as the [Grove React-Redux Template](https://project.marklogic.com/repo/projects/NACW/repos/grove-react-template/browse).
-The ui library in those templates, in turn, consume this library via the [grove-core-react-redux-containers library](https://project.marklogic.com/repo/users/pmcelwee/repos/grove-core-react-redux-containers/browse), which connects together React components with Redux modules like this one.
+In many cases, you will consume this library as part of a Grove Template, such as the [Grove React-Redux Template](https://github.com/marklogic-community/grove-react-template).
+The ui library in those templates, in turn, consume this library via the [grove-core-react-redux-containers library](https://github.com/marklogic-community/grove-core-react-redux-containers), which connects together React components with Redux modules like this one.

 But the actions and selectors exposed by this library should also be passed along via grove-core-react-redux-containers's `<SearchContainer>`.